US Expat Tax Amnesty Program

 US Expat Tax Amnesty 101

-Using an IRS tax amnesty program like the Streamlined Procedure is a safe and legal way to fix up a past of tax filing neglect.
-Many people who fell behind on reporting their US taxes and personal income tax every year to the IRS may be hesitant to start this process.
+Using an IRS tax amnesty program like the Streamlined Procedure is a safe and legal way to fix a part of tax filing neglect.
+Many people who need to catch up on reporting their US and personal income taxes every year to the IRS may be hesitant to start this process.

-And did you know – there were actually 2 IRS amnesty programs to choose from?
-Besides the Streamlined federal income tax amnesty program, the Offshore Voluntary Disclosure Program (OVDP) allows taxpayers who may be on the verge of becoming a criminal or heavily penalized from the IRS to be protected, as long as they use this program.
-If so, then then it is possible for penalty obligations to be removed or lessened.
-This program is also a great advantage to take on when facing potentially serious tax consequences.
+And there were 2 IRS amnesty programs to choose from.
+Besides the Streamlined federal income tax amnesty program, the Offshore Voluntary Disclosure Program (OVDP) allows taxpayers on the verge of becoming criminals or heavily penalized by the IRS to be protected if they use this program.
+If so, it is possible for penalty obligations to be removed or lessened.
+This program is also a great advantage when facing potentially serious tax consequences.

 Unfortunately, OVDP was closed on September 28, 2018, by the IRS.
-Luckily, the Streamlined Foreign Offshore Procedures continues to be open for the time being.
+Luckily, the Streamlined Foreign Offshore Procedures continue to be open for the time being.

-Here are MyExpatTaxes we want to reassure you that we got your back when it comes to helping you become tax compliant and be in a friendly relationship with the IRS.
-A US citizen abroad who never filed a tax return can be a red flag for the IRS, but we got you covered.
+Here are MyExpatTaxes, we want to reassure you that we have your back when it comes to helping you become tax-compliant and be in a friendly relationship with the IRS.
+A US citizen abroad who never filed a tax return can be a red flag for the IRS, but we’ve got you covered.

 What to Expect Beforehand

-In order to utilize this unique service of the federal tax amnesty program, your actions must be innocent, to begin with.
-Meaning, if you have not been filing or paying taxes as a US expat for many years because you didn’t know, you fall within the “innocent” area.
+In order to utilize this unique service of the federal tax amnesty program as an expat, your actions must be innocent to begin with.
+This means that if you have not been filing or paying taxes as a US expat for many years because you didn’t know, you fall within the “innocent” area.

 The IRS emphasizes that neglect and inadvertence for US taxes must be the result of a ”good faith misunderstanding of the requirements of the law.”
 So unless you have accrued a large amount of unpaid taxes intentionally, it will all be okay!